-Efrain Ayala is entering his fifth season at the helm of the UW-Oshkosh wrestling program.
+Efrain Ayala is entering his sixth season at the helm of the UW-Oshkosh wrestling program.

-Ayala has coached three Titans to All-WIAC first team laurels and three wrestlers to All-America citations.
-He has guided the Titans to a 14-41 dual meet record, including a 5-15 mark in the WIAC.
+Ayala has coached three Titans to four All-WIAC first team laurels and three wrestlers to four All-America citations.
+He has guided the Titans to a 18-51 dual meet record, including a 5-20 mark in the WIAC.

 In his first season as head coach, in 2013-14, Ayala was named the Rookie Coach of the Year by the National Wrestling Coaches Association after he guided the UW-Oshkosh wrestling team to a 10th-place finish at the 2014 NCAA Division III Championship.
 It was the Titans’ best showing at the national meet since 1982.
 Ayala helped Nazar Kulchytskyy, the 2014 WIAC Wrestler of the Year, win the third of his three consecutive national titles and the second of his consecutive Wrestler of the Year awards from D3Wrestle.com.
 Dan Schiferl also earned All-America status for his fourth-place finish at the 2014 national championship, marking the first time since 1983 that UW-Oshkosh had two D III All-America wrestlers in the same season.

 Last season, Ayala and the Titans compiled a 4-10 dual meet record and a ninth-place showing at the Division III Upper Midwest Regional.
 The Titans went on to finish 29th at the Division III Championship behind Mark Choinski's fifth-place All-America effort.
 Choinski also claimed his second straight individual conference title.